zemingyu/meetup-queue/README.md

 # Meetup Queueing System on a Block Chain
 A queueing system on the blockchain for meetups

+## Issues/ Questions
+Each meetup event should be a separate contract?

 ## Purpose

-To allocate meetup spots in a fully transparent manner using smart contracts the ethereum blockchain
+To allocate meetup spots in a fully transparent manner using smart contracts the ethereum blockchain Reward people for regular attendance and contribution Penalise people for late cancellation and no show's

-## Desgin questions
-Each meetup event should be a separate contract?

 ## Verification

+#### Initial registration

+We need to move the meetup account database onto the blockchain

+*Steps*

+Create a master list of meetup account ID's based on the meetup website Users need to set up a new Ethereum account and get free Ropsten ETH (details to be followed) Users go to the website and register using their meetup account name Users can also deregister them selves in case of mistakes Contract owners can deregister users (e.g. when someone accidentally registers another user's account)

+#### Register for individual meetup events

+Accounts are checked against the masterlist

+#### Verification at the door

+There'll be a smart phone app that users can store their Ethereum public address and present it as QR codes Before each meetup, the organisers will need to use an app to scan users QR codes Only registered people are allowed to enter

 ## Point Allocation
 #### Earn points (non-event)